TransMIA: Membership Inference Attacks Using Transfer Shadow Training: Evaluation

 The neural network has three fully-connected hidden layers.
 The numbers of neurons for the hidden layers are 50, 30, and 5.
 For each class label $y$, we obtain an attack training dataset $\DAtrain$ and construct the attack model (i.e., 100 attack models in total).
 We train each attack model with 50 epochs.

 We evaluate attack performance with \emph{accuracy}, \emph{precision}, and \emph{recall}.
-We perform each attack 10 times with different shadow training and test datasets.
+For each dataset size, we construct 10 attack training datasets $\DAtrain$ while varying images selected from $\DSHtrain$ and $\DSHtest$.
+We then perform each attack 10 times with different attack training datasets.
 We average the results of 10 attacks for each performance metric.
+We use $\DStrain$ and $\DStest$ as test datasets for the attack models.